Sexiness Experiment Reveals How Men Find Women Sexy

 Guys don’t care how many mental illnesses you have, if you’re doing a sexy pose on a bed they’ll still be attracted to you.

-What you’ll see from this experiment is sad, but true: guys don’t care how many mental illnesses you have, if you’re doing a sexy pose on a bed they’ll still be attracted to you.
+What you’ll see from this experiment is sad but true about the ways men find women sexy: guys don’t care how many mental illnesses you have.
+If you’re doing a sexy pose on a bed, they’ll still be attracted to you.
 Oh, and that, in the long-term, sexiness has nothing to do with physical attributes and everything to do with personality.

 Click here to read Esquire’s Great Sexiness Experiment and share your thoughts below on what makes a man or a woman sexy.